On Psalm 47

-In Hebrew, the word for "people" is in plural form (that is, "peoples").
-In the lexicon, the word translated "triumph" has the meaning "ringing cry".
+The Hebrew word translated "people" is actually a plural form meaning "peoples".
+The BDB lexicon defines the word translated "triumph" with the meaning "ringing cry".
 The word can refer to a proclamation, as in Ps 107:22 and 1Ki 22:36, or to a supplication, as in Ps 17:1 and Ps 61:1.
 The word is also used in the context of joy and praise, as in Ps 126:2, Ps 118:15, and Is 35:10.
-It is also translated "singing, rejoicing, ...".
+It is also translated "singing, rejoicing, ... ".
 The phrase translated here "voice of triumph" is translated "voice of joy" in Ps 42:4, "voice of rejoicing" in Ps 118:15, and "voice of singing" in Is 48:20.
 Those who love the Lord will rejoice when he will reign.

 (Psa 47:2)NKJVTM For the LORD Most High is awesome;